 21 The Dodgers even requested fans to turn down their radios at one point.
 See Los Angeles Times, August 4, 1973.

 22 Interview with Jon Miller, June 27, 1998.
-Miller said that he had listened to Scully on CBS Radio in his car during the previous World Series (1997) and found his broadcast “exciting as he regaled listeners with stories.”
+Miller told me that he had listened to Scully on CBS Radio in his car during the previous World Series (1997) and found his broadcast “exciting as he regaled listeners with stories.”

 24 Binghamton, N.Y., Sun-Bulletin, January 27, 1975.